2022 ICD 10 CM Updates Now Available – Post COVID-19 and SDH Codes Included

 |Z59.89||Other problems related to housing and economic circumstances|

 Analysts anticipate that updated guidelines will accompany the Post COVID-19 Condition code and the SDH codes.
-You can find further information on these guidelines and a comprehensive review of all of the changes for ICD-10-CM in the YES FY 2022 ICD-10-CM Update presentation.
+You can find further information on these guidelines and a comprehensive review of all of the changes for ICD-10-CM in the ICD-10 Updates collection by YES HIM Education.

 According to the ICD-10 Coordination and Maintenance Committee Meeting held on March 9-10, 2021, the CDC will publish the 2022 Hospital IPPS Final Rule in the Federal Register as mandated by Public Law 99-509 on August 1, 2021 (CDC, 2021).
 This rule will also include links to all the final codes to be implemented on October 1, 2021 (CDC, 2021).